MANISH-CHOUHAN/100DaysOfCode/Dfuck/README.md

 ### Day 3
 Today I am going to submit Herons Formula which is  used to Calculate Area of Tringle .
 Today I also Learnt About Carding.

+### Day 4
+Today I am Going to submit Prime Number Problem .
+This Problem taught me About For and If-Else Concept.